maitria/alpha/README.md

 ## The steps

-1. Setup - Installing Java & Clojure
+1. Setup - Installing Java, Clojure, & Leiningen
 2. Create a new project
 3. Put it in Github
 4. Serve web pages locally